 Many departments have more than one active steward, but some departments don’t have any.
 If you’re not sure who your departmental steward is, or you’re interested in being a steward, contact us!

 Serving as a steward for your department

 A democratic union depends greatly on its stewards.
 What do stewards do?

-Stewards are available to members in their departments so they can ask the tough questions.
+Stewards are available to members in their departments so they can ask questions.
 Then stewards take responsibility for finding an answer and following up.

 The TAA is a volunteer run organization, and it takes work to maintain that tradition.
 Stewards are the active members ask and encourage members to come to membership meetings, volunteer, join committees, attend rallies, and run for elected office.

 All TAA members have a right to attend TAA meetings, and can speak their minds about union issues.
 However, many members don’t (or can’t) attend important meetings.
 Because of its diversity and the direct contact stewards have with a large number of TAA members, the Stewards’ Council is the closest thing the TAA has to a “representative” body.
 The Council does not decide things in place of membership (which retains ultimate decision-making power in the union) but it often serves as a forum for sounding out members’ general feelings on important issues.
 When you attend Council meetings you can speak both as an individual member (and steward) and as representative of members in your department (they may not always be the same).
 It is critical that you try to keep in touch with your members and to understand how they perceive issues so the Council can make informed decisions about what union members think is important and, in some cases, what kind of information members need in order to understand specific issues.
 The Stewards’ Council is responsible for designing the union’s education and organizing efforts – for building the union – and without input from individual stewards these campaigns can miss the mark entirely.

 Defend the contract